ro-py/ro.py/docs/tutorials/pagination.md

 ```

 ## Flattening into a list
-If we want to turn all of this data into one list, we can use `flatten()`.
+If we want to turn all of this data into one list, we can use [`flatten()`][roblox.utilities.iterators.PageIterator.flatten].
 Be careful, as this isn't ideal for large
 sets of data and may use more memory.
 Because we turn this iterator into a list, we can use a normal for loop now:
 ```python
 for user in await client.user_search("boatbomber").flatten():